 A recent Delaware Court of Chancery decision provided an exemplary analysis of when a deadlock in an LLC might be the basis for a dissolution.
 In Mehra v.
 Teller, C.A.
 No. 2019-0812-KSJM (Del.
 Ch.
 Jan.
-29, 2021), the court applied case law, statutes, and learned commentary that it synthesized in a careful application of those applicable principles that were distilled based on the facts of this case.
+29, 2021), the court analyzed case law, statutes, and learned commentary that it synthesized in a careful application to the facts of this case.

 Two central issues were addressed by the court:

 (1) whether there was a failure to achieve votes necessary for board action; and

 (2) whether the board deadlock was “genuine” or merely manufactured to force the appearance of a deadlock.
 See Slip op. at 48.